Health experts warn against TikTok’s latest craze: ‘Heavy soda’

 “It’s for people who buy a big soda in the morning; as the ice melts all day, heavy ends up tasting normal instead of watery,” another said.

-In a TikTok video posted in April, Peter Early, who often posts food reviews on his page, reacted to the trend.
-He quipped that as gas stations are increasing the ratio of soda syrup in their foundation machines, people could give heavy soda a try if “they’re at no risk of diabetes.”
+In a TikTok video posted in April, food reviewer Peter Early weighed in on the trend.
+Noting that some gas stations are boosting the syrup ratio in their fountain machines, he joked that heavy soda might be worth a try — at least for those “at no risk of diabetes.”

-The heavy soda trend comes as brands are trying to make soft drinks more fun.
-In July, McDonald’s began testing out its line of dirty sodas, which is a drink made up of a base soda, usually a popular brand such as Coca-Cola, Dr Pepper, or Sprite, and then spiked with a syrup or a flavored coffee creamer.
-It’s particularly popular among teens and those who prefer not to drink alcohol.
+The heavy soda trend emerges at a time when major brands are seeking new ways to make soft drinks more engaging.
+In July, McDonald’s began testing its own take on “dirty sodas” — a base soda such as Coca-Cola, Dr Pepper, or Sprite mixed with flavored syrup or coffee creamer.
+The drinks, which have become especially popular among teens and people who don’t drink alcohol, are being trialed in select U.S. markets.

-The flavor lineup includes Toasted Vanilla Frappé, Strawberry Watermelon Refresher, Sprite Lunar Splash, Popping Tropic Refresher, and Creamy Vanilla Cold Brew.

 Meanwhile, in select stores in the U.S. and Canada, Crumbl Cookies is also testing out its line of dirty sodas, which are also fountain drinks mixed with flavored syrups, cream, or heavy cream.
 While there are up to 46 different dirty soda options at select Crumbl stores, customers can opt to create their own.